 Our organization will not knowingly permit unsafe conditions to exist, nor will it permit employees to indulge in unsafe acts.
-In-depth information is outlined in the System Safety Program Plan.
+In-depth information is outlined in the System Safety Program Plan (SSPP).
+The RTA SSPP includes an Injury and Illness Prevention Plan.
 Violations of organization rules and regulations will result in disciplinary action.
 The organization believes that the safety of employees and physical property can best be ensured by a meaningful safety program.